kitsonk/kview-website/docs/07_values/10_buffers.md

-# ArrayBuffers and Typed Arrays
+# ArrayBuffers and typed arrays

 `ArrayBuffer` and all typed arrays are able to be stored as values in Deno KV entries are are able to be displayed in kview.